AndyWangSFU/AC215_TBD_1/README.md

 (2) `src/model_compression/Dockerfile`: The callable container to run the model_compression component either locally or as part of the VertexAI pipeline workflow.

+(3) `src/model_compression/model_helpers.py` Helper functions that we import into downsize.py.

-(3) `src/model_compression/docker-entrypoint.sh`: Specifies entry point to the Docker container.
+(4) `src/model_compression/docker-entrypoint.sh`: Specifies entry point to the Docker container.

-(4) `src/model_compression/run_docker.sh`: Shell script to call to run the container locally.
+(5) `src/model_compression/run_docker.sh`: Shell script to call to run the container locally.

 *Workflow Container*